 The length of time greatly differs amongst universities and some find that a longer program allows for better understanding of material and less student stress.

 Benefits of Second Degree Nursing Programs

 Becoming a nurse can be a daunting task for individuals that already have a bachelor’s degree in another field.
 These programs allow for this to become a reality.
 It also prevents students from having to take the same courses over again and wasting time and money.

 Benefits of a second degree nursing program include:

 Second degree BSN programs are typically geared toward older, ambitious, and extremely motivated students; expectations for these students is generally higher than the traditional undergraduate programs.
 Students take classes focused only on nursing while building on the fundamentals of biology and science from their undergraduate studies.

-Second degree nursing programs can be a great option for some individuals; the main advantage of accelerated nursing programs is that it saves time and allows individuals enter the nursing workforce sooner.
+Second degree nursing programs can be a great option for some individuals.

 One important piece of information to note when researching second degree programs is the list of prerequisites that each program requires.
 Typically, students with a prior degree are not required to take the liberals arts content included in a traditional four-year BSN program.
 The majority of programs have the same requirements in order to move forward in the program.

 - Anatomy and physiology with lab component